 - A 2018 survey by the Yale Program on Climate Change Communication shows that a majority of Americans are worried about the harm that their community will face from climate change, including from extreme heat, droughts, flooding and water shortages.

-- A recent Gallup survey shows that 62 of Americans currently say the government is doing too little to protect the environment—the highest in 12 years.
+- A Gallup survey shows that 62% of Americans currently say the government is doing too little to protect the environment—the highest in 12 years.

-- A recent Yale polling analysis found 77% of Americans, including majorities in every congressional distrct, support regulating carbon dioxide as a pollutant.
+- A Yale polling analysis found 77% of Americans, including majorities in every congressional district, support regulating carbon dioxide as a pollutant.